-Alfreds governance experience includes key roles on the National Anti-Violence Taskforce, Auckland District Health Board and Pacific Advisory Committee Auckland City Council and others.
+Alfred’s governance experience includes key roles on the National Family Violence Taskforce, Auckland District Health Board and Pacific Advisory Committee Auckland City Council and others.
 He is also an Ambassador for the White Ribbon campaign.

-In 2009 Alfred received the Sir Peter Blake Emerging Leader Award in recognition of his work.
+In 2009 Alfred received the Sir Peter Blake Emerging Leader Award in recognition of his leadership work within the community.

 In 2011 Alfred entered Parliament as a List MP for the National Party.

 During the 50th Parliament term he was Deputy Chair of the Justice and Electoral Select Committee from February 2013 to February 2014.
 From January 2014 to August 2014 he was Deputy Chair of the Social Services Select Committee.

 In 2014 September elections, Alfred represented the National Party for the Te Atatū electorate.
 Although he did not win the seat he and his team ran a vibrant campaign and halved the majority of the incumbent.
 Alfred returned to the 51st Parliament as a List MP based in Te Atatū.

 In October 2014 he became the Chair of the Social Services Select Committee.

 In December 2014 Alfred opened an office in Te Atatū and is proud to be serving the interests of the Te Atatū constituency.